 Fernando Echevarría is not only remembered for his portrayal of the famous Nacho Capitán in the novel “Tierra Brava,” but also for being the face of Castroist propaganda on Cuban television against the implementation of Title III of the Helms-Burton Act in 2019.

-At the same time, the deterioration of school infrastructure and the shortage of basic materials such as books and supplies also reflect the tensions within the Cuban educational system.
+At the same time, the deterioration of the school infrastructure and the shortage of basic materials such as books and supplies also reflect the tensions within the Cuban educational system.

-Cuban actor Fernando Echevarría expressed that teachers in Cuba are facing a vulnerable situation due to a lack of resources, low salaries, and the exodus of professionals.These conditions cast doubt on the government’s genuine commitment to the education sector.
+The Cuban actor Fernando Echevarría expressed that teachers in Cuba are facing a situation of vulnerability due to the lack of resources, low salaries, and the exodus of professionals.
+These conditions cast doubt on the government's real commitment to the education sector.

 What is the impact of the exodus of teachers on the Cuban educational system?